Juanesillo/SqlBlindConditionalError/README.md

 # Blind SQL Injection Automation Tool

-Este es un script en Python diseñado para automatizar una inyección SQL a ciegas utilizando una cookie de sesión vulnerable.
-La herramienta permite realizar pruebas de seguridad en aplicaciones web para identificar y explotar vulnerabilidades SQLi.
+This is a Python script designed to automate blind SQL injection using a vulnerable session cookie.
+The tool enables security testing on web applications to identify and exploit SQLi vulnerabilities.

 ## 🚀 Características

-- Realiza inyecciones SQL a ciegas basadas en cookies de sesión.
+- Performs blind SQL injections based on session cookies.
-- Compatible con métodos de booleanos para extracción de datos.
+- Compatible with boolean-based methods for data extraction.